-Most of the information given in this report was obtained in two experimental plantings made to test the relative merits of Mexican and Guatemalan, and to a very limited extent, West Indian, varieties as rootstocks.

-In these two plots a type of chlorosis appeared about a year after planting.
+In two experimental avocado plantings-to test the relative merits of Mexican and Guatemalan, and to a very limited extent, West Indian, varieties as rootstocks-a type of chlorosis appeared about a year after planting.
 The disease is characterized by yellowing of the leaves and, in severe cases, by leaf burn, dieback and death.

 Most noteworthy is the fact that, so far, the disorder in the experimental plots is practically confined to trees on Guatemalan rootstocks.
-However, it should be mentioned that chlorotic trees on Mexican stocks in commercial orchards and chlorotic Mexican seedlings in nurseries have been observed.
+However, chlorotic trees on Mexican stocks in commercial orchards and chlorotic Mexican seedlings in nurseries have been observed.

-Before giving details concerning the chlorosis situation in the two plots, it should be made clear that the cause of the disorder has not been determined.
+The cause of the disorder has not been determined.
 The term chlorosis simply means a diseased condition manifested as yellowing of the normally green parts of the plant.
-The loss of the green coloring matter (chlorophyll) in plants is often associated with micro-nutrient deficiencies such as iron, zinc, manganese and sulphur, but it may also result from any number of different causes; namely, excess phosphate and high alkalinity, all of which complicates the problem of diagnosis.
+The loss of the green coloring matter-chlorophyll-in plants is often associated with micronutrient deficiencies such as iron, zinc, manganese and sulphur, but it may also result from any number of different causes; namely, excess phosphate and high alkalinity, all of which complicates the problem of diagnosis.
 Although some 45 rootstock plots have been established, the disease is widespread only in the two plots mentioned.

-Since Mexican rootstocks are used almost exclusively in commercial propagation, information concerning the relative susceptibility of Mexican and Guatemalan rootstock varieties to a nutritional disorder such as chlorosis is necessarily limited to experimental plots in which both types of stocks are under similar soil and environmental conditions.
+Since Mexican rootstocks are used almost exclusively in commercial propagation, information concerning the relative susceptibility of Mexican and Guatemalan rootstock varieties-to a nutritional disorder such as chlorosis-is necessarily limited to experimental plots in which both types of stocks are under similar soil and environmental conditions.

-Detailed information concerning the two plots is as follows: One of them, planted in Santa Barbara County in March, 1948, consisted of 119 MacArthur trees, but early replacements reduced the number to 116.
+One of the two experimental plots- planted in Santa Barbara County in March, 1948 consisted of 119 MacArthur trees, but early replacements reduced the number to 116.
 The trees were grown in Santa Barbara County and the nursery also furnished trees for six additional plots, all planted in the county.
 The soil in all plots is fairly heavy but well drained.

-The trees were budded on seven Guatemalan rootstock varieties-Anaheim, Dickinson, MacArthur, Itzamna, Sharpless, Cabnal, and Nabal-and four Mexican varieties-Ganter, Topa Topa, Duke, and Mexicola.
+The trees were budded on seven Guatemalan rootstock varieties-Anaheim, Dickinson, MacArthur, Itzamna, Sharpless, Cabnal, and Nabal-and four Mexican varieties- Ganter, Topa Topa, Duke, and Mexicola.
 Seventy were on Guatemalan and 46 on Mexican rootstocks.
 All Guatemalan seeds were of mixed origin, but seeds of the Mexican varieties, except Ganter, came from single trees.

 Chlorosis was first observed in August, 1949, about 16 months after planting.
-Seventy percent (49 trees) of the trees on Guatemalan stocks showed the disorder in varying degrees.
+Seventy per cent-49 trees-of the trees on Guatemalan stocks showed the disorder in varying degrees.
 Only one tree on Mexican stock was affected but it soon recovered.
-As of September, 1951, about two years after the disease was first observed, 41% (20 trees) of the chlorotic trees are recovered or nearly so and 59% (29 trees) are dead or worthless.
-The loss, on the basis of the 70 trees on Guatemalan stock planted, amounts to 40%.
+As of September, 1951, about two years after the disease was first observed, 41%-20 trees-of the chlorotic trees were recovered or nearly so and 59%-29 trees-were dead or worthless.
+The loss, on the basis of the 70 trees on Guatemalan stock planted, amounted to 40%.